Navigation: Main | The Fellowship | Men | Elves | The Company | Dwarves | Sauron's Evil Forces | Independent Villains | Other Characters

 - Delivers one to Thranduil after the latter decapitated Narzug, despite having vowed to release him.

-- In The Two Towers, he doesn't understand King Théoden's choice of sending both old men and young boys (at least the able-bodied), who have never fought in wars, to fight in the defense of Helm's Deep and doesn't hold back bringing it up to Aragorn, who at least understands the Elf's point of view but also sees Théoden's reason of his choice a bit better.
+- In The Two Towers, he doesn't understand King Théoden's choice of sending both old men and young boys (at least the able-bodied ones), who have never fought in wars, to fight in the defense of Helm's Deep and doesn't hold back when bringing it up to Aragorn, who at least understands the Elf's point of view but also sees the reasons behind Théoden's choices a little bit better.

 - Wrestler in All of Us: He nails Bolg with a hurricanrana during their duel on the tower bridge.

 - You Can't Go Home Again: When the battle's done and the mourning starts, Legolas flat out tells Thranduil that, after all that's passed between them, he can't return to the forest.

 Voiced by: Alejandro Villeli (Latin American Spanish dub), Kenji Utsumi (Japanese dub), Miguel Ángel Jenner (Spanish dub)

 Appears in: The Desolation of Smaugnote | The Fellowship of the Ring | The Two Towers | The Return of the King